-Join us for our first TED Ed Educator Talk
+Join us for our Second Annual TED Ed Educator Talk

 Open Space Event Studios

 Thank you so much for your interest!
 This event is sold out for this year and we hope you will join us next year!

 i4Education is proud to partner with Hayden Homes and TED Masterclass for Education to reimagine professional development for educators.
 This professional learning program will help schools and districts surface and celebrate their best ideas.
 Now, more than ever, we need your help to center and listen to educators in order to

 The Missing “SPARK” in Education

 Kathy Alexander feels exceptional compassion for students who have lost their drive at a young age.
 By providing elementary school students with purpose and vision for their future, she strives to help keep them engaged and in school.
 A former business owner who began a career in electronics at age 17, she has spent the last four years as a STEM pathways education coordinator, working to inspire young students to succeed in school and life.